Last updated on:

 .
 Download both files.
 Open the SPSS syntax file and change the /FILE

-path to point to the data file (e.g. /FILE='C:/users/docs/survey1234_SPSS_data_file.dat'
+path to point to the data file (e.g. ,/FILE='C:/users/docs/survey1234_SPSS_data_file.dat'

 ).
 Click Run > All

 .
-You should have your data now.
+You should be ready to go now.

 DS